zu1k/bs-core/README.md

 We will give the corresponding `index` download links for each version in the release page.

-Or you can make your own via `bin/index.rs`.
+Or you can make your own via `zlib-searcher index`.

 Extract the `index` folder to the same level as the program, it should look like the following: